coatrack/coatrack/README.md

-There are two scripts in the `docker` directory helping you with that:
+There are two scripts in the `docker` directory helping you:

-* `build-and-push-images` builds the docker image of each CoatRack modul from source and pushes the images to Dockerhub.
+* `build-and-push-images.sh` builds the docker image of each CoatRack modul from source and pushes the images to Dockerhub.
 This only works, when the docker daemon is already logged in to the CoatRack repository.
 This script is especially useful within a CI pipeline to update the latest Dockerhub images.
-* `build-and-deploy-images-locally` also builds the above mentioned docker images from scratch for local use and deploys a production-ready instance locally using these images.
+* `build-and-deploy-images-locally.sh` also builds the above mentioned docker images from scratch for local use and deploys a production-ready instance locally using these images.
 This is especially useful for developers who apply changes to the source code locally and want to test the impact of these changes in a realistic setup.